cloudforet-io/spacectl/docs/list.md

-### Speficy columns
+### Specify columns

 You can specify columns which you want to get in the api result with `-c`.
-Multiple columns are seperated by comma(`,`) without space.
+Multiple columns are separated by comma(`,`) without space.

 ```bash
 # single column